Chase vs Monzo

 Spending on your Chase or Monzo card is free in the UK, and both cards currently have the standard contactless limit of £100.

-Chase offers unlimited free ATM withdrawals in the UK, while Monzo lets you withdraw up to £250 for free every 30 days in either the UK or EEA (it’s a combined limit), then there’s a 3% charge.
+Chase offers unlimited free ATM withdrawals in the UK, while Monzo lets you withdraw up to £400 for free every 30 days in either the UK or EEA (it’s a combined limit), then there’s a 3% charge.
+However, if you use Monzo as your main bank account, you can make unlimited fee-free withdrawals in the UK and EEA.

-• Winner: Chase.
-The bank edges it with its free UK ATM withdrawals, compared to Monzo’s free limit of £250 per month, plus its cashback offer.
+Winner: Chase.
+The bank edges it with its free UK ATM withdrawals, plus its cashback offer is simpler.

 Round 3: Using the card abroad